When pupils feel listened to, respected and included in school life, they’re more likely to do well at school

 1.It’s your right!

-As a young person, you have the right to have a say in decisions that affect you.
-That is just one of a long list of rights set out in an international law that almost every country in the world is signed up to.
+As a young person, you have the right to to be listened to and taken seriously when decisions are made that affect you.
+This right is recognised in an international human rights treaty that almost every country in the world is signed up to.
 It’s got a long name: the United Nations Convention on the Rights of the Child (the UNCRC for short).
-Basically, it’s a list of promises to young people to listen to you, keep you safe, look after you and treat you fairly.
+The UNCRC is basically like a list of promises to young people to listen to you, keep you safe, look after you and treat you fairly.

 2. Participate + listened to + included = ‘Do well’.